 A: Accreditation is the process by which educators and their peers work together to observe and improve the quality of education.
 College of the Redwoods’ accreditation is issued and re-evaluated by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC), which has accredited CR since 1967.
 A student's course work at any accredited college is transferable to any other accredited educational institution; accreditation assures that the quality of education meets minimum standards.

 Q: Is College of the Redwoods currently accredited?

 A: Yes.
-CR is a fully accredited community college.
+CR is an accredited community college.
 Credits earned by students are transferable to other accredited institutions.

 Q: What is CR's current accreditation status?

 A: CR was notified in February 2014 that its accreditation was reaffirmed by the ACCJC.

 Q: Where can I find out more information about accreditation?

 A: The accrediting commission, ACCJC, provides information on the topic at www.accjc.org